xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.clioptions.sidebarcategorylabel.md

 ## CliOptions.sidebarCategoryLabel property

-Short text to be displayed in the sidebar.
+Label displayed in the Docusaurus sidebar for the API documentation.

 **Signature:**

 ```typescript
 sidebarCategoryLabel: string;
 ```

+## Remarks

+Short descriptive text that appears in the sidebar navigation to identify the API reference section.